PawelDecowski/jquery-creditcardvalidator/CONTRIBUTING.md

 ## How to

-1. [Open a new issue](https://github.com/PawelDecowski/jQuery-CreditCardValidator/issues/new) (but make sure it’s not a duplicate).
+1. Search [existing issues](https://github.com/PawelDecowski/jquery-creditcardvalidator/issues) to make sure you’re not submitting a duplicate.
+1. [Open a new issue](https://github.com/PawelDecowski/jquery-creditcardvalidator/issues/new).
 Let’s discuss it before you start writing code.
-2. Grab the latest [stable](https://github.com/PawelDecowski/jQuery-CreditCardValidator/tree/master) commit.
+2. Grab the latest [stable](https://github.com/PawelDecowski/jquery-creditcardvalidator/tree/master) commit.
 3. Create a topic branch according to this naming scheme:

    `type/description`